Learning Spatiotemporal Chaos Using Next-Generation Reservoir Computing: Results

-\textbf{Using translational symmetry:} We further decrease the training data set size by taking into account the translational invariance of the weather model given in Eq.~\ref{eq:L96}, which arises from the cyclic boundary conditions and the spatially-independent model parameters.
+We further decrease the training data set size by taking into account the translational invariance of the extended Lorenz96 model given in Eq.~\ref{eq:L96}, which arises from the cyclic boundary conditions and the spatially-independent model parameters.
 Because of this symmetry, $\mathbf{W}_l$ should be independent of $l$ in the asymptotic limit $t_{train} \rightarrow \infty$.
+To quantify the independence for the finite $t_{train}$ used here, we measure the similarity of the $\mathbf{W}_l$'s by defining a correlation coefficient

-To quantify their similarity, we define a correlation coefficient related to the overlap of all $\mathbf{W}_l$'s \cite{SuppMat} and find that it is equal to 0.96, indicating that the NG-RC does a reasonable job of discovering this symmetry even with short $t_{train}$.
+where $T$ is the transpose operation, $\boldsymbol{\cdot}$ is the dot product operation, and $C=1$ ($C=0$) indicates (un)correlated matrices.
+For the case presented in Fig. \ref{fig:TrainingALLNG-RCs}, we find that it is equal to 0.96, indicating that the NG-RC does a reasonable job of discovering this symmetry even with short $t_{train}$.

 We force translational symmetry by training a single $\mathbf{W}$ and use it for all spatial locations $l$.
 Operationally, we concatenate all ${\mathcal O}_{l,total}$ to create a data structure that has dimension $LMd_{total}$ and hence the training computational complexity scales as $LMd_{total}^2$, the same as in the previous scheme.
 This procedure relies on the fact that each spatial location has identical behavior - in a statistical sense - and hence all the data is produced by the same underlying dynamical flow.
 Effectively, it increases the training time to $Lt_{train}$ for an observation time $t_{train}$ of the spatiotemporal dynamics.
-A similar approach has been used recently when using a traditional RC for forecasting spatiotemporal dynamics \cite{IngoPrivate}.
+A similar approach has been used recently when using a traditional RC for forecasting spatiotemporal dynamics.\cite{IngoPrivate}

-Accounting for the translational symmetry somewhat improves the prediction horizon for the same training data size, \textit{i.e.}, the same value of $M$, as seen in Fig.~\ref{fig:Training1NG-RC}, which displays a prediction horizon of 1.04 for the same initial condition used in Fig. \ref{fig:TrainingALLNG-RCs}.
+Accounting for the translational symmetry somewhat improves the prediction horizon for the same training data size, \textit{i.e.}, the same value of $M$, as seen in Fig.~\ref{fig:Training1NG-RC}, which displays a prediction horizon of 1.04 for the same initial condition used in Figs. \ref{fig:SingleNGRC} and \ref{fig:TrainingALLNG-RCs}.
 The mean prediction horizon for 100 different initial conditions increases by $\sim$29\% to 0.85 $\pm$ 0.17 MTU.